raspberrypilearning/KS1StorytellingTraining_Session2_Part1_GBICi1b/en/step_6.md

 ![Modelling Outline Plan](images/ks1storytelling-OutlinePlan.gif)

-Work your way through each lesson, exploring the lesson plan and its relationship to the presentation slides.
-Allowing yourself time for preparation now will give you the best chance to incorporate the 'Storytelling' teaching approach into your lessons when the project begins.
+Work your way through each lesson, exploring the lesson plan and its correlation with the presentation slides.
+Allowing yourself time for preparation now will make it easier to incorporate the 'Storytelling' teaching approach into your lessons when the trial begins.

 **Presentation slides**
 All the presentation slides are structured in a consistent way, beginning with a lesson objective and success criteria.
 This introduction is followed by the lesson activities.
 The last three slides of every lesson's presentation slides always include the following slides: a plenary, an assessment of the pupils' confidence, and details of the next lesson.